likhit-vivek/Cloud-Gateway/README.md

 ## Design (Choices)

 ![Design](/Project2_Design.png)
+The diagram above is a subtle description of what our project is designed to do.
+Initially, tasks are generated randomly by our script and are hosted in the private cloud.
+New tasks keep getting generated and after the private cloud reaches the 80% threshold, any new task that's generated will be sent to the public cloud.
+The script also deletes the tasks randomly.
+So, after a certain point of time, you can expect the usage of the private cloud to go below 50%.
+Then, to maintain the efficiency, we are moving some of the tasks from public cloud back to the private cloud.
+The next step is to consolidate the remaining tasks in the public cloud and stop any machines that aren't running any tasks.

+Our project also outputs some graphs which will show the usage of the public and the private clouds over time, with respect to the generated tasks.
+Given below are some of our design choices and assumptions which will explain the project in more detail.

 #### Full Ownership
 We are assuming that we own both the private and the public cloud so that, we are responsible for taking care of all the load-balancing and defragmentation ourselves, unlike the case of using AWS, as it'll do all the optimization automatically and our project would be meaningless.